 "What are you talking about?"

 "I know you're not ready to die—are we ever, my friend?
 My body doesn't want to die either although my mind wishes it.
 I don't have the nerve to run into the fences.
-My mind tells me in every way that death as an idea is not all that frightening.
+My mind tells me in every way, death as an idea is not all that frightening.
 What is horrible here is how we will exit."

 "You are full of shit.
 You cannot "idea" yourself over losing your self—without choice.
 I cannot even allow a cancer or pneumonia to kill me in its own time, part of who we are in this world.
 Even that is taken away from us."